Jones v. UK and Mitchell and Others v. UK

 All four men’s requests to serve their claims outside of the UK were rejected by the High Court on the ground that both the state and the named state officials enjoyed immunity from suit in the courts of England and Wales.
 On 5 March 2004, the Court of Appeal upheld the immunity of the state but denied the immunity of the state officials.
 On 3 April 2006, the House of Lords, however, upheld both the immunity of the state and the state officials.
 The men have now submitted petitions to the European Court of Human Rights, arguing that they have been denied their right to access to justice under Article 6 of the Convention.

-REDRESS intervened before the Court of Appeal, the House of Lords and the European Court of Human Rights.
-A decision on the admissibility and the merits of the case is currently pending before the European Court of Human Rights.
+REDRESS, with a number of other organisations, intervened before the Court of Appeal, the House of Lords and the European Court of Human Rights.

 - REDRESS, Amnesty International, Justice and Interights amicus curiae brief (24 February 2010).
 Click here.